CloudOpting/Dockerfiles/ubuntu/14.04/README.md

-# Docker bases
+# Ubuntu 14.04 CloudOpting base

-Docker bases for CloudOpting platform
+Docker base for CloudOpting platform based on Ubuntu 14.04

 # Use